-If you’ve ever suffered through an unsuccessful marketing campaign, you’ll love this story…
+If you’ve ever suffered through a poorly received marketing message, you’ll love this story…

 It was the mid-1990s, and Procter & Gamble’s team of marketers were stumped.